chmurowisko/cloud/README.md

 #### Description

-Serwis, który ułatwia zestawienie dedykowanego połączenia pomiędzy serwerownią a AWS.
+A web service that simplifies establishing a dedicated network connection from your premises to AWS. [[source](http://docs.aws.amazon.com/general/latest/gr/glos-chap.html)]

 #### Similar Services